Bubblegram imaging: Three-dimensional computer reconstruction

 Three-dimensional computer reconstruction is when a specimen, item, or object is observed under a designated computer and then recreated with virtual technology on the computer.
-In this process, you try to reconstruct the actual object observed with the use of 2D images or previous photographs of the item.
-Due to the X-ray crystallography, the structures are exposed to radiation, so the computer can manipulate the image of the protein structures to see its surface seconds before it was exposed to the X-rays.
+In this process, the actual object observed is reconstructed with the use of 2D images or previous photographs of the item.
+In X-ray crystallography, the structures are exposed to radiation, so the computer can manipulate the image of the protein structures to see its surface seconds before it was exposed to the X-rays.
 The computer can produce images that highlight different parts of the surface in different colors or shades, so that it is easier for the researchers to identify the internal assembly.
 It provides accurate angles of the 2D image by using advanced points of view, lighting, and technological components.
-The computer has camera calibration, which includes intrinsic and extrinsic parameters, making it possible to extract all of the certain features within the structure.